 The cheapest-per-lumen “corn bulb” I could find on Amazon, $100 for 30,000 lumens.
 Note that this one has a built-in cooling fan that runs decently loud (45db at 1m according to my questionably-accurate iPhone sound level meter).
-If that bothers you (it kinda bothers me), you can buy two of the 120w ones, which don’t mention fans in the description.

 These E26 to E39 adapters that will allow the bulb to be put in normal sockets.

 I didn’t want to mess around with my existing fixtures, so I bought a basic fixture rated for 250 watts.